-It is recommended to use the Elara-I evaluation kit [?] and WENSS PC tool [?] for putting the GNSS module into operation.
+It is recommended to use the Elara-II evaluation kit [?] and WENSS PC tool [?] for putting the GNSS module into operation.
+Passive and active antenna options are available for antenna connection.
 Please refer to the evaluation board [?] and WENSS PC tool user manual for detailed information.

-Figure 6: Elara-I (Quick start setup)
+Figure 6: Elara-II - Quick start setup (passive antenna)